-Although the Mill Open Weekend is still many months away, cancelling it seems like the only responsible decision, given the current situation.
+Given the current circumstances cancelling our 2020 Mill Open Weekend seems like the only responsible decision.
 We know many of you love attending as much as we enjoy having you - so all I can say is lets try not to be too glum and instead look forward to 2021 when we'll be able to celebrate in style!!

 On a brighter note, we are investigating moving some aspects of the Mill Open Weekend online and maybe holding a few live Q&As with John and introducing you to machines (and the glorious fibre tubs in Tops Alley).
 So more info on this will follow later...

 Our 2021 dates will be Sat 5th & Sun 6th of June - below you will find all the info about this event